 I love hands-on science activities, especially when I can integrate technology into my lesson.
 Two fantastic free apps for Earth Science are Mineral Identifier and Common Rocks Reference.
 These apps are full of information for students who are identifying rocks and minerals.
-If you’re school doesn’t have access to hands-on materials this app can work as a substitution.
+If you’re school doesn’t have access to hands-on materials this app can also work as a supporting tool.

 Rock and Mineral Identifier Apps

 One of the basics of identifying minerals is looking at cross sections of minerals under a microscope.
 That means a lot of hands-on materials you might not have, are in one Mineral Identifier app!
 The app also uses optical mineral identification methods and takes students through a series of questions that help students identify minerals in the database.